Finder: Searching for Files

 ->files(['*.php', '*.phpt']); // plus all PHP files

-An alternative to static methods is to create an instance using new Finder (the fresh object created this way does not search for anything) and specify what to search for using files() and directories():
+An alternative to static methods is creating an instance using new Finder (a newly created object like this doesn't search for anything initially) and specifying what to search for using files() and directories():

 (new Finder)